 - 1/4 teaspoon psyllium (natural fiber).

-- 1 dash chili powder or salt-free seasoning of your choice.
+- 1 dash of chili powder or salt-free seasoning of your choice.

 - 1 teaspoon of diced sweet onion.